sophiegoblin/sophiegoblin.github.io/index.md

 <h3 class="center">ABOUT</h3>

+Art Festival Director and Artist Liason

-Sophie Giblin is a sound artist and festival producer, she graduated from the University of Brighton's Performance and Visual Art, majoring in sound in 2013.
-Once graduated she noticed Brighton had a lack of infrastructure to support artists in their careers.
-She founded Kollektiv Gallery which turned vacant properties into temporary public art spaces.
-Sophie grew Kollektiv into an online archive of artist interviews, ran residencies and directed art festivals.
+Sophie graduated with a First Class Honours from Performance and Visual Art (Sound) course BA from the University of Brighton in 2013.
+The same year she founded Kollektiv Gallery turning vacant property into temporary public art space.
+Kollektiv grew into residencies, talks and workshops, international art festivals and an online archive of artist interviews.
-<br><br>Sophie is a public speaker, director and artist manager.

 <mailto:sophiemggiblin@gmail.com><br>

 {% include line.html %}
+ß
 <h3 class="center">W O R K</h3>

 <span class="bold-number">2019</span><br>